ibm-cloud-docs/openshift/openshift_encrypt.md

 1. Create a KMS instance, such as [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-provision#provision) or [{{site.data.keyword.hscrypto}}](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services){: external}.
 2. Create a customer root key (CRK) in your KMS instance, such as a [{{site.data.keyword.keymanagementserviceshort}} root key](/docs/key-protect?topic=key-protect-create-root-keys#create-root-keys) or [{{site.data.keyword.hscrypto}} root key](/docs/hs-crypto?topic=hs-crypto-create-root-keys).
 By default, the root key is created without an expiration date.

-    Need to set an expiration date to comply with internal security policies?
+    **{{site.data.keyword.keymanagementserviceshort}}:** Need to set an expiration date to comply with internal security policies?
 [Create the root key by using the API](/docs/key-protect?topic=key-protect-create-root-keys#create-root-key-api) and include the `expirationDate` parameter. **Important**: Before your root key expires, repeat these steps to update your cluster to use a new root key.
 When a root key expires, the cluster secrets cannot be decrypted and your cluster becomes unusable.
 Depending on the cluster version, the time lapse between the root key expiring and the cluster no longer being able to decrypt secrets might be about an hour, or when the master is refreshed.
     {: tip}

-3. Make sure that you have the correct permissions to enable KMS in your cluster.
+3. Make sure that you have the correct permissions in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to enable KMS in your cluster.
     *   Ensure that you have the [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform access role](/docs/openshift?topic=openshift-users#checking-perms) for the cluster.
-    * The API key that is set for the region and resource group that your cluster is in must be authorized to use the KMS provider.
-For example, to create an instance and root key, you need at least the **Editor** platform and **Writer** service access roles for {{site.data.keyword.keymanagementserviceshort}} or for {{site.data.keyword.hscrypto}}.
-Or, if you plan to use an existing KMS instance and root key, you need at least the **Viewer** platform and **Reader** service access roles for {{site.data.keyword.keymanagementserviceshort}} or for {{site.data.keyword.hscrypto}}.
+    *   Ensure that the API key owner of the [API key](/docs/openshift?topic=openshift-access-creds#api_key_about) that is set for the region and resource group that your cluster is in has the correct permissions for the KMS provider.
 For more information on granting access in IAM to the KMS provider, see the [{{site.data.keyword.keymanagementserviceshort}} user access documentation](/docs/key-protect?topic=key-protect-manage-access) or [{{site.data.keyword.hscrypto}} user access documentation](/docs/hs-crypto?topic=hs-crypto-manage-access#platform-mgmt-roles).
-To check the API key owner whose credentials are stored for the region and resource group that your cluster is in, run `ibmcloud oc api-key info -c <cluster_name_or_ID>`.
+        * For example, to create an instance and root key, you need at least the **Editor** platform and **Writer** service access roles for {{site.data.keyword.keymanagementserviceshort}} or for {{site.data.keyword.hscrypto}}.
+        * If you plan to use an existing KMS instance and root key, you need at least the **Viewer** platform and **Reader** service access roles for {{site.data.keyword.keymanagementserviceshort}} or for {{site.data.keyword.hscrypto}}.

-    **For clusters that run {{site.data.keyword.openshiftshort}} 4.4.16_1513_openshift or later**: An additional **Reader** [service-to-service authorization policy](/docs/account?topic=account-serviceauth) between {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.keymanagementserviceshort}} is automatically created for your cluster, if the policy does not already exist.
+    * **For clusters that run {{site.data.keyword.openshiftshort}} 4.4.16_1513_openshift or later**: An additional **Reader** [service-to-service authorization policy](/docs/account?topic=account-serviceauth) between {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.keymanagementserviceshort}} is automatically created for your cluster, if the policy does not already exist.
 Without this policy, your cluster cannot use all the [{{site.data.keyword.keymanagementserviceshort}} features](#kms-keyprotect-features).
     {: note}
 4. Consider [updating your cluster](/docs/openshift?topic=openshift-update) to at least version `4.4.16_1513_openshift` to get the latest [{{site.data.keyword.keymanagementserviceshort}} features](#kms-keyprotect-features).
 5. Enable KMS encryption through the [CLI](#kms_cli) or [console](#kms_ui).

-### Enabling KMS encryption through the CLI
+### Enabling KMS encryption for the cluster through the CLI
 {: #kms_cli}

 You can enable a KMS provider or update the instance or root key that encrypts secrets in the cluster through the CLI.